Skip to main content

 Home Assistant enforces quite strict PEP8 style and PEP 257 (Docstring Conventions) compliance on all code submitted.

-We use Black for uncompromised code formatting.
+We use Ruff for code formatting.
 Every pull request is automatically checked as part of the linting process and we never merge submissions that diverge.

 Summary of the most relevant points: